DarshD22/Password-Manager/README.md

 This program encrypts the saved passwords using a simple encrypting algorithm.
 While this provides some level of security, it is not recommended for storing highly sensitive passwords.

 ## Contributors
   The contributors to this project is: Darsh Dujrai

-  P a s s w o r d M a n a g e r